javitausia/javitausia/README.md

 ### Hi there, I'm Javi 👋

-## I'm an student, developer, and sportsman!
+## I'm an student, developer and sportsman!

 - 🔭 I’m currently working on the University of Cantabria as a PDI
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators